 Description of Credit Agreement.
 On February 14, 2007, we entered into a credit agreement which provides for a five-year \$500 million revolving credit facility.
 The revolving credit facility bears interest at the Partnership's option, at the higher of the lender's prime rate or the federal funds rate plus 0.5%, plus an applicable margin ranging from 0% to 1.25% dependent on the Partnership's total leverage ratio, or LIBOR plus an applicable margin ranging from 1.0% to 2.25% dependent on the Partnership's total leverage ratio.
-We borrowed \$342.5 million under our credit facility and subsequently repaid \$48.0 million under our credit facility with proceeds from the 2,520,000 common units sold pursuant to the full exercise by the underwriters of their option to purchase additional common units.
-The net proceeds of \$294.5 million from this borrowing, together with approximately \$371.2 million of net proceeds from the IPO (after payment of offering costs and debt issuance costs and necessary operating cash reserve balances), were used to repay approximately \$665.7 million of affiliate indebtedness.
-There have been no additional borrowings as of March 31, 2007 under our revolving credit facility.
+We borrowed \$342.5 million under our credit facility with proceeds from the 2,520,000 common units sold pursuant to the full exercise by the underwriters of their option to purchase additional common units.
+The net proceeds of \$294.5 million from this borrowing, together with approximately \$371.2 million of net proceeds from the IPO (after payment of offering costs, debt issuance costs and necessary operating cash reserve balances), were used to repay approximately \$665.7 million of affiliate indebtedness.
+There have been no additional borrowings as of June 30, 2007 under our revolving credit facility.

 The credit agreement restricts our ability to make distributions of available cash to unitholders if we are in any default or an event of default (as defined in the credit agreement) exists.
-The credit agreement requires us to maintain a leverage ratio (the ratio of consolidated indebtedness to our consolidated EBITDA, as defined in the credit agreement) of no more than 5.75 to 1.00, as of March 31, 2007, subject to certain adjustments.
-We are also required to maintain the same 5.75 to 1.00 ratio as of the last day of the fiscal quarter ended June 30, 2007; and no more than 5.00 to 1.00 on the last day of any fiscal quarter ending on or after September 30, 2007.
+The credit agreement requires us to maintain a leverage ratio (the ratio of consolidated indebtedness to our consolidated EBITDA, as defined in the credit agreement) of no more than 5.75 to 1.00, as of June 30, 2007, subject to certain adjustments.
+We are also required to maintain a leverage ratio of no more than 5.00 to 1.00 on the last day of any fiscal quarter ending on or after September 30, 2007.
 The credit agreement also requires us to maintain an interest coverage ratio (the ratio of our consolidated EBITDA to our consolidated interest expense, as defined in the credit agreement) of no less than 2.25 to 1.00 determined as of the last day of each quarter for the four-fiscal quarter period ending on the date of determination.
 In addition, the credit agreement contains various covenants that may limit, among other things, our ability to:

-- · incur indebtedness,
+- incur indebtedness,

-- · grant liens, and
+- grant liens, and

-- · engage in transactions with affiliates.
+- engage in transactions with affiliates.

 Any subsequent replacement of our credit agreement or any new indebtedness could have similar or greater restrictions.
-As of March 31, 2007, we had approximately \$203.3 million available under the credit agreement, after giving effect to outstanding borrowings of \$294.5 million and the issuance of \$2.2 million of letters of credit.
+As of June 30, 2007, we had approximately \$205.5 million available under the credit agreement, after giving effect to our outstanding borrowings.